Feeling ‘regrexit,’ the UK needs a Brexit exit (UPDATE)

 Originally posted on Daily Kos on Dec.
 16, 2018.

-UPDATE: Prime Minister May has scheduled a vote for Jan.
-15. She is now warning that unless Parliament approves her Brexit deal, there will be no Brexit at all.
+UPDATE: Prime Minister May scheduled a vote for Jan.
+15. She warned that unless Parliament approves her Brexit deal, there will be no Brexit at all.